Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 circleline.com

-From the outdoor deck you’ll see views of 140 NYC landmarks.
-Circumnavigate the island of Manhattan, head to the Statue of Liberty and see the best of the skyline on different cruise options.
+From the outdoor deck you’ll have unmatched views of NYC’s landmarks.
+Sail toward the Statue of Liberty and see the best of the skyline.

 COOPER GRISTMILL